The-Academic-Observatory/openaire-ingest/README.md

 ./decompress

 which will place all of the decompressed files into data/data_decompress/(table).
 It will not delete the original \*.tar archive files.

+--- In developement ---

+Started work on script to upload the Openaire data to Google Cloud Storage and Bigquery.

+Run python script by using

+python main.py

+Need to make sure that the list of part tables are correct.

+--- Schemas ---

+Each table needs a specified schema when it's transfered from GCS to Bigquery.